-- (a) Total Disability, as used in this Plan, means the complete inability because of an accident or sickness, of a covered employee to perform the duties of his/her own occupation for the first 19 months of disability.
-Thereafter, an employee who is able by reason of education, training, or experience to perform the duties of any gainful occupation for which the rate of pay equals or exceeds 70% of the current rate of pay for his/her regular occupation at the date of disability shall no longer be considered totally disabled under the Plan.
+- (a) Total Disability, as used in this Plan, means the complete inability because of an accident or sickness, of a covered employee to perform the duties of their own occupation for the first 19 months of disability.
+Thereafter, an employee who is able by reason of education, training, or experience to perform the duties of any gainful occupation for which the rate of pay equals or exceeds 70% of the current rate of pay for their regular occupation at the date of disability shall no longer be considered totally disabled under the Plan.
 However, the employee may be eligible for a Residual Monthly Disability Benefit. - (1) Residual Monthly Disability Benefit

-The Residual Monthly Disability Benefit is based on 85% of his/her rate of pay at the date of the disability less the rate of pay (the minimum being equal to 70% of the current rate of pay for his/her regular occupation) applicable to any gainful occupation that the employee is able to perform.
-The Residual Monthly Disability Benefit will continue until the rate of pay (the minimum being equal to 70% of the current rate of pay for his/her regular occupation) applicable to any gainful occupation that the employee is able to perform equals or exceeds 85% of the rate of pay for his/her regular occupation at the date of the disability.
-The benefit is calculated using the employee's monthly LTD net of offsets benefit and the percentage difference between the 85% of the employee's rate of pay at the date of disability and the rate of pay (the minimum being equal to 70% of the current rate of pay for his/her regular occupation) applicable to any gainful occupation that he/she is able to perform.
+The Residual Monthly Disability Benefit is based on 85% of their rate of pay at the date of the disability less the rate of pay (the minimum being equal to 70% of the current rate of pay for their regular occupation) applicable to any gainful occupation that the employee is able to perform.
+The Residual Monthly Disability Benefit will continue until the rate of pay (the minimum being equal to 70% of the current rate of pay for their regular occupation) applicable to any gainful occupation that the employee is able to pay for their regular occupation) applicable to any gainful occupation that the employee is able to perform equals or exceeds 85% of the rate of pay for their regular occupation at the date of the disability.
+The benefit is calculated using the employee's monthly LTD net of offsets benefit and the percentage difference between the 85% of the employee's rate of pay at the date of disability and the rate of pay (the minimum being equal to 70% of the current rate of pay for their regular occupation) applicable to any gainful occupation that they are able to perform.